Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/governance.md

 ## Vote on a proposal

 Voting is an important way for community members to help the Daodiseo protocol evolve.
-Follow these steps to vote with your staked Luna.
+Follow these steps to vote with your staked Odis.

 1. Open Daodiseo Station and connect your wallet.
 In the sidebar, click **Governance**.